mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

 MOVE UP - MERGE
 I propose that this environment is a fertile research base to jointly create learning activities with a wider potential application.
 To facilitate this goal I have taken a design-based approach which acknowledges the importance of context in educational research [@brown_design_1992].

-#### Agreeing terminology

-Returning to the varied form of DBR / CHAT / Formative , I need to pick a terminology name.

-Penuel [-@penuel_emerging_2014] chooses formative interventions as a suitable term, which is valid within CHAT circles.

 ### Design-based research and formative intervention studies within educational field